erenatas/Dell-XPS-15-9570-macOS/README.md

 ## Steps for usage

-* 1.**Replace the installation volume EFI**: Delete the Clover folder that comes with the USB media EFI partition and replace it with Clover of this warehouse.
+1. Replace the installation volume EFI

+    Delete the Clover folder that comes with the USB media EFI partition and replace it with Clover of this warehouse.

+2. Use `config_install.plist`

-* 2.**Use `config_install.plist`**: When entering the CLOVER startup interface, switch the configuration used by Clover to `config_install.plist`; or rename `config_install.plist` to `config.plist` first. , replace the original `config.plist` (note backup!) and then enter the interface
+    When entering the Clover, switch the configuration used by Clover to `config_install.plist` if `config.plist` does not boot your USB.

+3. Complete the initial installation

-* 3.**Complete the initial installation**: Select the installation volume icon, enter the installation interface to complete the installation, if the process fails to install, etc., you can enter the installation interface multiple times (3~5 times)
+    Select the installation volume icon, enter the installation interface to complete the installation, if the process fails to install, etc., you can enter the installation interface multiple times (3~5 times)

+4. Rebuild Cache

-* 4.** Rebuild Cache**: After entering the desktop, run `sudo kextcache -i /` from the terminal to rebuild the cache
+    After entering the desktop, run `sudo kextcache -i /` from the terminal to rebuild the cache

+5. Use `config.plist(for 4k)`

-* 5.** Use `config.plist(for 4k)`**: If the machine is a 4k version, use `config.plist` directly.
+    If the machine is a 4k version, use `config.plist` directly.
 Otherwise, see step 6

+6. Use `config_1080p.plist`

-* 6.** Use `config_1080p.plist`**: If the model is 1080p, rename `config_1080P.plist` to `config.plist` to replace the original config
+    If the model is 1080p, rename `config_1080P.plist` to `config.plist` to replace the original config.

-* 7.**Add three codes to generate**: This warehouse does not fill in the default three yards.
+7. Post installation

     If you want to activate Facetime and iMessage, please refer to [bavariancake] (https://github.com/bavariancake/XPS9570-macOS) The activation scheme provided, or the extraction of three yards in the white apple machine is used in this machine.
 If you do not have activation requirements, you can use `Clover Configruator` to edit `config.plist`.
 In the `SIMBIOS` item, select the model `MacBookPro15,1` and randomly generate a set of three codes.

-* 8.** Verify that UHD630 is driven**: If the display is already driven, the 4K display will automatically turn on HDpi.
+8. Verify that UHD630 is driven

+    If the display is already driven, the 4K display will automatically turn on HDpi.
 About the graphics card in the native report is displayed as `Intel UHD Graphics 630 2048 MB`

-* 9.** Add some drivers to `L/E` or `S/L/E` (optional)**: Based on this repository configuration, if you want the driver injection method to be closer to the white apple, please Following the driver installation method of [Complete Solution--Remove-v Mode](), it is recommended to keep only `VirtualSmc` in `CLOVE/kexts/Other`, and install the remaining drivers to `L/E` or `S/L /E`, then remove the drivers that have been installed in the `CLOVER/kexts/Ohter` path.
+9. Add some drivers to `L/E` or `S/L/E` (optional)

+    Based on this repository configuration, if you want the driver injection method to be closer to the white apple, please Following the driver installation method of [Complete Solution--Remove-v Mode](), it is recommended to keep only `VirtualSmc` in `CLOVE/kexts/Other`, and install the remaining drivers to `L/E` or `S/L /E`, then remove the drivers that have been installed in the `CLOVER/kexts/Ohter` path.
 Finally, rebuild the cache to restart the computer.

 **Every time you update, just switch to config_install.plist to complete the installation.
 The first thing after entering the system is to rebuild the cache!**